nathanlesage/conferia/docs/configuration.md

 This page describes the available configuration options available to customize your Conferia experience.
 It contains a dump of the configuration interface.
+These are the options you pass in to `new Conferia({ /* Options */ })`.

-For more details on the more complex options, please refer to the [organizer's guide](organizers-guide.md).
+For more details and help for the more complex options, please refer to the [organizer's guide](organizers-guide.md).

 ```typescript